Villavu/Simba/Doc/sphinx/pymml/color.rst

 PyMML Color
 ===========

-This is the PyMML color class.
+This is the PyMML Color class.

 .. automodule:: mmlcolor
     :members: